-- Scientific skills and concepts - Development of skills related to Visual Arts and of creativity - Entrepreneurial skills and concepts in Entrepreneurship Education
+- Scientific skills and concepts - Development of skills and creativity related to Visual Arts - Entrepreneurial skills and concepts in Entrepreneurship Education

 For each of these skills, specific assessment objectives/learning outcomes have been defined.

 3. Assessment Schemes and Format of Question Papers